-TBEV has traditionally been classified into three subtypes, European (TBEV-Eur), Siberian (TBEV-Sib), and Far Eastern (TBEV-FE) (Ecker et al. 1999), based on serology, phylogenetic reasoning, and geographic location of early samples.
-Increased sampling over the previous decades resulted in the availability of more isolates that did not cluster with the established subtypes (Fig. 1).
+TBEV has traditionally been classified into three subtypes, European (TBEV-Eur), Siberian (TBEV-Sib) and Far Eastern (TBEV-FE) [17], based on serology, phylogenetic reasoning and geographic location of early samples.
+Increased sampling over the previous decades resulted in the availability of more isolates that did not cluster with the established subtypes (Figure 1).
 As such, additional lineages and provisional subtypes have been reported.
-These include strains that have been isolated in Eastern Siberia and that have accordingly been designated as 'Baikalean' isolates, i.e. genotype 4 (TBEV-Bkl-1), represented by the single strain 178-79 (Demina et al. 2012), and genotype 5 (TBEV-Bkl-2), encompassing strain 886-84 and related East-Siberian isolates (Demina et al. 2010; Kovalev and Mukhacheva 2017; Adelshin et al. 2019).
-Moreover, isolates found in wild rodents in the Quinghai-Tibet

-Plateau, China, constitute a Himalayan TBEV subtype (TBEV-Him) (Dai et al. 2018).
-The Siberian subtype, with prototype strain Aina, is considered the most abundant TBEV subtype (Tkachev et al. 2020), and is subdivided into five lineages: Zausaev, Vasilchenko, Baltic, Bosnia, and Obskaya (Gritsun et al. 1993; Golovljova et al. 2004, 2008; Tkachev et al. 2017), with Obsakya also being referenced as TBEV-Ob subtype in the literature (Deviatkin et al. 2020a).
-The Far-Eastern subtype encompasses three clades that have been referred to as Cluster I-III (Belikov et al. 2014).
-Each cluster has a prototype strain, i.e. Oshima (Cluster I), Sofijn (Cluster II), and Senzhang (Cluster III).
-The European subtype comprises lineages containing the Neudoerfl and Hypr stains, as well as a recently described Western European lineage that has been found in the Netherlands (Dekker et al. 2019).
+These include strains that have been isolated in Eastern Siberia and that have accordingly been designated as "Baikalean" isolates, i.e. genotype 4 (TBEV-Bkl-1), represented by the single strain 178-79 [18], and genotype 5 (TBEV-Bkl-2), encompassing strain 886-84 and related East-Siberian isolates [19, 20, 21].
+Moreover, isolates found in wild rodents in the Quinghai-Tibet Plateau, China, constitute a Himalayan TBEV subtype (TBEV-Him) [22].
+The Siberian subtype, with prototype strain Aina, is considered the most abundant TBEV subtype [23], and is subdivided into five lineages: Zausaev, Vasilchenko, Baltic, Bosnia, and Obskaya [24, 25, 26, 27], with Obsakva also being referenced as TBEV-Ob subtype in the literature [28].
+The Far-Eastern subtype encompasses three clades that have been referred to as Cluster I-III [29].
+Each cluster has a prototype strain, i.e. Oshima (Cluster I), Sofijn (Cluster II) and Senzhang (Cluster III).
+The European subtype comprises lineages containing the Neudoerfl and Hypr stains, as well as a recently described Western European lineage that has been found in the Netherlands [30].
 The Austrian strain N5-17, isolated from a chamois, shares ancestral roots with the other European clades.
-Notably, the European TBEV isolates are phylogenetically closer to Louping ill virus (LIV), which is present in the British Isles (Jeffries et al. 2014), than to the Eastern TBEV subtypes.
+Notably, the European TBEV isolates are phylogenetically closer to Louping ill virus (LIV), which is present in the British Isles [31], than to the Eastern TBEV subtypes.

-In a recent study, the genomic diversity of established an provisional TBEV subtypes has been assessed and classification of TBEV strains into seven subtypes has been proposed based on a 10 per cent cutoff at nucleotide-level diversity (Deviatkin et al. 2020a).
-Despite their antigenic similarity, these viruses differ not only in their phylogeography but also in virulence and pathogenicity.
+In a recent study, the genomic diversity of established an provisional TBEV subtypes has been assessed and classification of TBEV strains into seven subtypes has been proposed based on a 10% cutoff at nucleotide-level diversity [28].
+Despite their antigenic similarity, these viruses differ not only in their phylogeography, but also in virulence and pathogenicity.
 The Far Eastern subtype is commonly considered the most pathogenic TBEV variant with the highest number of reported cases of severe central nervous system (CNS) disease.
-Case fatality rates of TBEV-FE are typically in the range of 5-35 per cent (Dumpis, Crook, and Oksi 1999), with extreme numbers reaching up to 60 per cent (Gritsun, Lashkevich, and Gould 2003).
-On the contrary, the Siberian subtype typically results in less severe disease with a fatality rate between 1 and 3 per cent (Gritsun, Lashkevich, and Gould 2003), but is more often associated with chronic TBE (Charrel et al. 2004).
-Albeit case fatality at <2 per cent is least for the European subtype (Kaiser 1999), disease induced by TBEV-Eur infection is typically biphasic with a viraemic phase associated with fever and myalgia, followed by neurological manifestations of different severity during the second phase, which occurs in 20-30 per cent of all patients (Gritsun, Lashkevich, and Gould 2003).
+Case fatality rates of TBEV-FE are typically in the range of 5%-35% [32], with extreme numbers reaching up to 60% [4].
+Contrary, the Siberian subtype typically results in less severe disease with a fatality rate between 1% and 3% [4], but is more often associated with chronic TBE [2].
+Albeit case fatality at <2% is least for the European subtype [33], disease induced by TBEV-Eur infection is typically biphasic with a viraemic phase associated with fever and myalgia, followed by neurological manifestations of different severity during the second phase, which occurs in 20%-30% of all patients [4].